-If you're applying to crew on Aquidneck, you should be available to sail our entire season, from May through the end of October (a late May start is sometimes OK).
+If you're applying to crew on Aquidneck, you should be available to sail our entire season, from May through the end of October.

 If you're applying to crew on Sightsailer the season is shorter, however you still need to be available weekends from late May, all summer and weekends through September.